easyparcel/OpenAPI-v2/source/includes/2025-06/_developerhub.md

-## Why Register on the Developer Hub?

-The EasyParcel Developer Hub is the central portal for developers who want to integrate with our API.
-Registration is required to:

-- Create and manage OAuth applications
-- Generate authentication credentials (client ID and client secret)
-- Access API documentation and resources
-- Test API endpoints in a sandbox environment
-- Monitor API usage and performance

 ## Registering on the EasyParcel Developer Hub

 This guide provides step-by-step instructions for registering on the EasyParcel Developer Hub and setting up your application to access the EasyParcel API.